Alcantarí Airport

-Alcantarí International Airport (IATA: SRE, ICAO: SLAL) is an airport that serves Sucre, Bolivia, the nation's constitutional capital city.
-It is in the Yamparáez municipality.
+Alcantarí International Airport (IATA: SRE, ICAO: SLAL) is the main airport serving Sucre, Bolivia, the nation's constitutional capital city.
+It is located approximately 32 km southeast of Sucre, in the Yamparáez municipality.
+It was inaugurated on 15 May 2016 to replace the former Juana Azurduy de Padilla International Airport, whose operational limitations caused by its challenging conditions impeded the city’s connectivity.

-The airport was inaugurated on May 15, 2016, after because of the old Sucre Airport being in a dangerous area and space concerns around it, it was decided to build a better and bigger facility than the old airport.